keythiskeythat/fwlpl/README.md

 # Bored Programming Language

-This is relaxed program language.
+This is a relaxing language.
+Just to relax.

 Variable
 ```